BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 The following information is designated as “directory information.”

-- Parent and/or guardian or legal custodian’s name and address.
+2. Parent or legal custodian’s name and address.

-The school may release directory information without proper written consent unless the parent and/or guardian or eligible student informs the principal in writing that any or all of the information designated above should not be released without prior consent.
+The school may release directory information without proper written consent unless the parent or eligible student informs the principal in writing that any or all of the information designated above should not be released without prior consent

 Adopted: Hanover 12 January 2000